Title: Two Families

 - The Pharisees accuse him of being demon possessed (22, 30)

-Now in v.
-22-34, we see a famous Markan Sandwich; of accusations:
+Here in v.
+22-34, we see that famous Markan Sandwich I mentioned earlier; of accusations:

 - His Family rejects his authority; rd v 21; Lunatic